coderefinery/git-intro/content/merging.md

 ::::

 ::::{group-tab} VS Code
+Just like with the command line, when we merge we modify our *current* branch.
+Verify you are on the `main` branch.

+1. Verify current branch at the bottom.
+1. From the version control sidebar → Three dots → Branch → Merge
+1. In the selector that comes up, choose the branch you want to merge *from*.
+The commits on that branch will be added to the current branch.

+:::{figure} img/merging/vscode-merging.png
+:alt: VSCode screenshot as described
+:width: 80%
+:class: with-border
 ::::

 ::::{group-tab} Command line
-On the command line, when we merge, we always modify our current branch.
+On the command line, when we merge, we always modify our *current* branch.

 If you are not sure anymore what your current branch is, type:
 ```console